-Don’t just allow adequate time for the planning and all the other administrative tasks that are needed for transition, but also allow time for the young person understand the process, think about what it means for them and to generate their own questions about it.
+Don’t just allow adequate time for the planning and all the other administrative tasks that are needed for transition, but also allow time for the young person to understand the process, think about what it means for them and to generate their own questions about it.

 Transition and post care support teams

 The Transition and Post Care Support Program is provided by the Specialist Services Team and was established in response to the needs of those young people with disability, mental health needs, and/or complex and high risk behavioural, psychological and/or emotional needs who are at most risk of homelessness as they transition from care.

 Transition officers provide direct support to young people in care to ensure they experience a safe and stable care arrangement that supports community living, involvement in work, training or appropriate daytime activities, and helps build and maintain relationships.